 - Stay healthy – manage your diet and exercise regularly

-- Plan ahead – use the summer to plan enjoyable things to do during winter, like Christmas shopping
+- Plan ahead – use the summer to plan enjoyable things to do during winter

 - Talk to someone – don't bottle your feelings up

 If you’ve been diagnosed with SAD, your GP may recommend the following treatments:

 This is a type of talking therapy commonly used to treat anxiety and depression.
 CBT helps to challenge and change negative patterns of behaviour.